ANVISA Brazil Medical Device Registration

 We act as your license holder and submit your dossier to ANVISA from our Brazil office.

-Flat fee includes compilation, representation, and post-market compliance.
+Flat fee includes translation from English to Portuguese, submission, and distributor authorizations.
 Starting at $2,000/year.

 Frequently